 In this paper, we propose a simple mediated approach for multi-issue negotiation with incomplete information based on adjusting the players' preferences.
-In this approach, the mediator searches for a jointly optimal negotiation text for all players in their conditional preference networks (CP-nets), using a depth-first search-based algorithm.
+In this approach, the mediator searches for a jointly optimal negotiation text for all players in their conditional preference networks (CP-nets), using a depth-first search based algorithm.
 The players use utility-based CP-nets to make a decision for agreement.
-The purpose of the paper is to achieve near optimal joint preference for all players while each player has imperfect information about his opponents.
+The purpose of the paper is to achieve a jointly optimal preference for all players while each player has imperfect information about his opponents.
+Here, a jointly optimal preference refers to all players obtaining preferences of which the utilities are not less than the average utility of the preferences.

 The rest of the paper is organized as follows.
 In Section 2, we briefly explain preliminaries about CP-nets, which are conditional preference networks for representing and reasoning with qualitative preferences.
-We also discuss utility CPnets and mediation approaches using a single negotiation text in Section 2.
+We also discuss utility CP-nets and mediation approaches using a single negotiation text in Section 2.
 In Section 3, we describe the proposed negotiation approach with algorithms and illustrations.
 We discuss other closely related approaches to negotiation based on CP-nets and compare our approach to them in Section 4.
 Finally, in Section 5, we conclude the paper and mention some future directions.